The Latest In Yacht News

 From Feadship’s superyacht being returned to her yard for a refit, to the completion of ATR’s Hugo Boss racing yacht, the past few weeks have surely been eventful for the yachting industry!

-Check out the round-up below for a summary of recent yacht news, and keep up to date with the maritime, energy, and finance industries by following us on LinkedIn.
+Check out the round-up below for a summary of recent yacht news, and keep up to date with the maritime industry by following us on LinkedIn.

 Bilgin’s 48m Superyacht Embarks On Maiden Voyage

 Bilgin’s latest motor yacht ‘Lilium’ is 47.5 metres and boasts five luxurious cabins across three decks.
 She welcomes 10 guests and 9 crew members as she embarks on her maiden voyage to the South of France.